 Tim Ho Wan is a highly recommended restaurant if you want to chow down on Michelin-starred dim sum at a budget-friendly price.
 It has several branches in Hong Kong, but make sure you hit into the Sham Shui Po one, which is its head store winning Michelin star.

 2. Take the Tram up to Victoria Peak and Get A Bird’s-Eye View of Hong Kong

 The Victoria Peak is one of Hong Kong’s landmarks as well as its highest point, providing a spectacular aerial view of the whole city.
 The stylish architectural icon on the peak, the Peak Tower, features a 360° viewing rooftop – Sky Terrace 428.
 Standing at 428 meters above sea level, the platform offers a marvelous panoramic view of Hong Kong.

 Getting to the Peak by the Peak Tram is considered to be the only way to truly experience the beauty of Hong Kong’s natural wonders.
 This 1350-meter-long tram is aged over 130 years and has a gradient of between 4 to 27 degrees!
-Unluckily, the Peak Tram has temporarily suspended service for the Peak Tram Upgrade Project totaling around 2-3 months, starting Tuesday, 23 April 2019.
-But there are still other ways to arrive at the Peak.
+The Peak Tram operates between 7 am to 12 midnight every day.

 - The running route of the Peak Tram: Peak Tram Lower Terminus (33 Garden Road, Central, Hong Kong) – the Peak Tower Terminus (128 Peak Road, The Peak)